gvec-group/gvec/docs/pipeline.md

 Here we see that, if the variable `HASH_TAG`, which is globally set to be `CI_COMMIT_REF_NAME` by default (as we saw before), is subsequently set to something else, then an explicit `git checkout` of the corresponding commit is issued.
 This commit is then used for the remaining CI jobs, which is what enables regression tests between different commits in GVEC's CI pipeline.

-Finally, it is noteworthy to mention that the global variable `HASH_TAG_RELEASE` can be specified externally to override the value hardcoded in the CI script (in this case the tag commit `v0.2.0`).
+Finally, it is noteworthy to mention that the global variable `HASH_TAG_REFERENCE` can be specified externally to override the value hardcoded in the CI script (in this case the branch `develop`).
 E.g., this can be achieved by creating [scheduled pipelines](https://gitlab.mpcdf.mpg.de/help/ci/pipelines/schedules) that are triggered automatically, e.g. at regular intervals, and specifying this variable and its desired value in its configuration.

 ### Templates for stage `postprocessing`